greekgodares/Option-Pricing-Black-Scholes-Monte-Carlo/README.md

 k=\frac{2r}{\sigma^2}
 $$

-After substitution, the Black-Scholes PDE becomes:
+After substituting these transformations into the Black-Scholes PDE, we obtain:

 $$
 \frac{\partial v}{\partial \tau}